luontola/tdd-mooc/data/practicalities.md

 Do the exercises at your own pace and use the `#tdd_general` Discord channel for peer help.

-We will have exercise groups every Tuesday at 16:15-18:00 in Discord `tdd_voice` channel.
-There we will go through what people have worked on and give feedback.
-If we run out of things to discuss, the session may end already before 18:00.
+We will have study groups every Tuesday at 16:15-18:00 in Discord `tdd_voice` channel.
+There we will go through what people have worked on, any obstacles, and give feedback.
+[Whatever happens is the only thing that could have happened, and it's over when it's over](https://www.youtube.com/watch?v=M_jhcvCYBbg).

 Please [track the time](https://www.mytasktimer.com/) you spend on each exercise (and in case of *Exercise 1: Tetris*, track the time for each level).
 We will ask you to fill questionnaires for each exercise, so that we can improve the course for future students.